Gideon877/shoes_api/README.md

 ```

 ## Running the tests
+if you are using windows OS, first you need to get the mongodb server running.

-Run `$ mocha` from app directory terminal window in the project directory and this will be your results;
+In the CLI navigate to the shoes_api and run/type `$ mocha` and this will be your results;

 ```bash
 modules should be able to